 2. Use a different list for actions you have not committed to.

 4. Live in the present

-5. Separate actions from non-actions
+5. Separate actions from non-actions.

-7. Make a simple estimation of times
+7. Make a simple estimate of expected times

-9. Label your tasks well
+9. Tag your tasks

-11. Remove the tasks already done asap
+11. Remove the tasks done as soon as possible

 12. Choose the right tool

 Unfortunately, all of the above is very difficult to do with pen and paper.
 You need a good tool accessible from anywhere that also allows you to have the necessary lists and make the necessary movements between them.
 Your tool should allow you to assign contexts, tags, expected times and energy level to your tasks, and filter by all these concepts.
 It would also be interesting to be able to indicate which tasks are more important in the short term.